msft-teams/tools/TeamsSampleHub/README.md

 Authentication and Single Sign on (SSO)
 ---------------------------------------

-The Sample hub app authentication flow is based on user profile information stored in Azure AD and accessed using Microsoft Graph.
+The Sample Hub authentication flow is based on user profile information stored in Azure AD and accessed using Microsoft Graph.

 The Teams [Single Sign-on